Chanterelle and Pumpkin Muffins: A Cozy Autumn Treat

 Make the Muffins

-In a medium bowl, whisk together flour, baking powder, baking soda, salt, cinnamon, nutmeg, ginger, and cloves.
+In a medium bowl, whisk together the flour, baking powder, baking soda, salt, cinnamon, nutmeg, ginger, and cloves.
+The spices create a warm, inviting scent that reminds me of cozy evenings by the fire.

 Bake

-Line a 18-cup muffin tin with paper liners or grease well.
+Line an 18-cup muffin tin with paper liners or grease it well.

 Divide the batter evenly between the cups.